dtantsur/talks/devconf-outreachy/source/index.rst

 ..
 Things to talk about ^ (dtantsur)

-  Mentorship can be difficult, but rewarding.

-  You are likely to stay engaged with the intern on a daily basis, making sure they are not stuck and remain challenged.
-This requires time and dedication.

-  Considering the many moving parts in OpenStack, it is easy to get distracted from one project to the other.
-This is also prompted by long running reviews.
-Keeping the intern focused on their goals is one of the things to focus on.
+  Some tips for a good mentor.

+  Keep the intern engaged the whole time, keep in touch with them, make sure they are not stuck and remain challenged.
+With the slow review process it's easy to get distracted, lose focus or motivation, so help them stay focused.
+Help them planning their workflow, make sure small achivements are noticed and recognized.

-  Good mentors should help interns to network with the community through IRC chat and code reviews.
-Building community is the goal here.
+  Good mentors should help interns to network with the remaining community.

-  Being remote, it may be hard to read the intern's mind.
-We humans are good at using our biases to build a substitute for insufficient perception.
-That's a thing to stay away from.

-  No matter how experienced one may be, there will always be areas in contemporary technology in which the mentors may not know much.
+  Introduce them to other members, point to a few other contributors they can talk to, introduce the project leader.
+Ask them to review other's code, it's important for overcoming the fear of feedback and for understanding the project as well.

+  You have to be aware of different psychological settings, avoid being biased yourself and help the intern to overcome the bias.
+Community requires putting trust in other members, giving them some credit.

-  Therefore, sometimes we think of the mentorship as a research collaboration, not so much as a benevolent master / dutiful apprentice kind of interaction.
+  We think of the mentorship as a collaboration of colleagues, not as a master / apprentice kind of interaction.
 After all, the internship should be a positive and fun experience.

 Signs of a successful intern
 ----------------------------